 PTSD Compensation Claim Payouts

-If you have a PTSD disorder or other psychological injuries that affect your ability to work, you could successfully claim TPD insurance benefits or income protection insurance payments.
-Find out more.
+You can make a PTSD claim when you have post-traumatic stress disorder or other psychological injuries that affect your ability to work.
+Then, you could receive PTSD compensation like TPD benefits or income protection insurance payments.
+Learn how it works.

-A woman living with PTSD thinking about making an insurance claim
+A woman living with post traumatic stress disorder thinking about making a PTSD claim

 Guide to PTSD Claims and Compensation Payouts for PTSD